TOP QUALITY INSTRUCTION USING MODERN COACHING METHODS BASED ON TRADITIONAL PRINCIPLES

 What is your occupation?

-I was formally company secretary, HR Director and Legal Counsel of Konica Business Machines (UK) Ltd, and thereafter Company Secretary of Woodland International, then a Director of a property company, and part time business consultant.
+I was formally company secretary, HR Director and Legal Counsel of Konica Business Machines (UK) Ltd, and thereafter Company Secretary of Woodland International.
+I am currently Director of 2 companies looking after their Corporate Governance requirements.

 What else do you do?